 PAC Galleries

 Three exhibition spaces in the Performing Art Center showcase work from the Western Gallery art collection.
-The spaces are located by the entrances to the Concert Hall and the Mainstage Theatre.
+The spaces are located by the entrances to the Concert Hall and the Mainstage Theatre in the Performing Arts Center.

 One of the Concert Hall spaces presents a series of 13 colorful tapestries designed by the American sculptor Alexander Calder (1898 -1976).
 In his tapestries, Calder delights in some of his favorite subjects: Circus, Sun, Moon, Star, Balloons, Floating Circle, Pyramid, Swirl, Turquoise, Zebra, Snake, Doll.
 Artisans in Nicaragua and Guatemala executed Calder’s designs in 1974-75 from gouache drawings that Calder provided.
 Using a centuries-old technique, the tapestries were made from braided and dyed maguey fibers that were spun into strong, coarse threads.
 They were sold to benefit victims of the devastating 1972 earthquake in Nicaragua, which killed 5,000 people and left 250,000 destitute.